Luis Galván

+Luis Adolfo Galván (24 February 1948 – 5 May 2025) was an Argentine footballer who played as a centre back.
+He played for Argentina when the team won the 1978 FIFA World Cup.

 Club career

+Galván was born in Fernández, Santiago del Estero.
+He started his career at 17, possibly playing for Club Atletico Union of Santiago del Estero.

-Galván started his career in 1970 at Talleres de Córdoba, the club where he spent the majority of his career.
+He joined Talleres de Córdoba in 1970, which was the club where he spent the majority of his career.
 He never won a major trophy with the club but did help Talleres achieve second (1977) and fourth place (1976, 1978) in the Nacional Championship, and third place (1980) in the Metropolitano Championship.
 The Metropolitano and Nacional championships were Argentine football tournaments that existed between 1967 and 1984.
 The Metropolitano formed one half of the Argentine 1st division taking place in the first half of the year, while the Nacional took place in the 2nd half of the year.

 Galván left the Talleres in 1982 after giving a 12-year service to the club, and went on to play for a string of provincial teams including Talleres' main rivals Belgrano de Córdoba.

 In 1986 Galván moved to Bolivia to play for Bolívar in La Paz, but his stay there didn't last long, and he returned to play for Talleres in 1987.
 He left professional football to play for Sportivo Fernandez in his home province of Santiago del Estero in 1988, and finally for Talleres de Jesus Maria in 1989, where he retired from football at the age of 41.